gabrielmissio/payment-manager-tools/README.md

-This repository is used to deal with the system routines and for configuring the  cloud computing services used.
+This repository is used to deal with the system routines and for configuring the  cloud computing services.